Cameras and Settings

 - Attach to Local Player

-There are various properties that can be adjusted on the Camera that can change the way the player views the game.
+Some properties can be adjusted on the Camera that can change the way the player views the game.

 Cameras can be positioned and rotated in the world by modifying the Position and Rotation properties.